-Faculty physicians practicing in oculoplastics include Rao Chundury, MD, and Hui Bae (Harold) Lee, MD.
+Faculty physicians practicing in oculoplastics include Hui Bae (Harold) Lee, MD.

 The optometry and contact lens service specialize in managing ocular conditions such as glaucoma, macular degeneration, diabetes, red eyes, amblyopia and specialty contact lens fittings for irregular corneas, in addition to assisting patients to achieve optimum visition through routine exams, and prescribing glasses and contact lenses.

-Faculty physicians practicing in pediatric ophthalmology include David Plager, MD; Kathryn Haider, MD; Daniel Neely, MD; Gavin Roberts, MD; Heather Smith, MD; Derek Sprunger, MD; David Wallace, MD, MPH; and Charline Boente, MD.
+Faculty physicians practicing in pediatric ophthalmology include: David Plager, MD; Kathryn Haider, MD; Daniel Neely, MD; Gavin Roberts, MD; Heather Smith, MD; Derek Sprunger, MD; David Wallace, MD, MPH; April Jones, OD; April Graves, OD; and Charline Boente, MD.

 The retina and vitreous service specializes in diseases of the retina and vitreous.
 Faculty physicians perform all types of retina laser treatment, photodynamic therapy and other clinical outpatient procedures.
 Special interests of the service include medical problems such as macular degeneration, diabetic retinopathy, tumors and uveitis.